Curvature interaction in collective space: Exact solution for the symmetric two-center shell model

-We apply the Werner-Wheeler-formalism\cite{wwm} for the intermediate set of collective coordinates ($\lambda,Q$) to calculate the collective masses $M_{ij}$.
+We now apply the Werner-Wheeler-formalism\cite{wwm} to calculate the collective masses $B_{ij}$, which are directly correlated to the metric tensor $g_{ij}$ according to (\ref{bijgij}).
 We choose this method, since masses are determined by shape geometry only and the procedure itself is well defined.
 Using the abbreviation